yurigalindo/telegram_buddy/README.md

    python main.py
    ```

-## Usage
+## Features

-1. Start a chat with your bot on Telegram
-2. Send `/start` to begin
+The bot supports the following commands:

-3. Send any message to get a response from GPT
+- `/gpt <message>` - Get a response from GPT-4-mini
+- `/defender_stefani` - Defends Stefani's position in recent conversations
+- `/resolver_discussao` - Analyzes and helps resolve recent group conflicts
+- `/pesquisar <query>` - Search through chat history
+- `/resumir` - Summarizes recent chat history

+The bot also automatically saves messages for context and history management.

+## Security

-Note: Only users with IDs listed in APPROVED_USERS will be able to interact with the bot.
+- Only users with IDs listed in APPROVED_USERS can interact with the bot
+- Only chats with IDs listed in APPROVED_CHATS are allowed
+- Messages are stored locally in `data/history.txt`
+- Chat history is automatically trimmed when it exceeds size limits

+## Logging

+The bot logs errors to both:
+- Console output
+- `logs/bot.log` file

+Note: Only ERROR level logs are recorded.